to Mason County!

 YOUR FIRST VISIT

 DINNER IS SERVED: Ludington is not short on quality cuisine.
 Grab a bite at Luciano’s, where Chef Leo will be whipping up his latest Italian-inspired dish, or enjoy a casual burger and beer at Jamesport Brewing Company.
 If Thai is more your speed, try the Thai Mango.
-If a laid back family dining experience is to your liking, head over to House of Flavors and experience a throw-back 1950’s diner feel with great food and the friendliest service around.
+If a laid-back family dining experience is to your liking, head over to House of Flavors and experience a throw-back 1950’s diner feel with great food and the friendliest service around.

 EXPERIENCE A LAKE MICHIGAN SUNSET AT STEARNS PARK BEACH: Pristine beaches and beautiful park areas are a perfect way to spend the afternoon and soak in the sun.
-There is a mini golf course along with kayak and paddlesport rentals available if getting out on the water is your thing.
+There is a mini-golf course, along with kayak and paddlesport rentals available, if getting out on the water is your thing.
 You can also access the Ludington North Breakwater and Lighthouse from the beach area.
 This is a popular destination for capturing a memory of the trip with a group photo.

 RISE AND SHINE: Before heading home, make time to enjoy a few more local sights.
 Many hotels offer breakfast, or make your way to the Old Hamlin Restaurant.
 Open all summer with limited hours in the winter, this great spot was voted “Best Breakfast” in the area and features American, Italian and Mexican specialties.
-Home of the “Beef Melt” sandwich which is featured in Rachel Ray Magazine and is a fan favorite!
+Home of the “Beef Melt” sandwich, which was featured in Rachel Ray Magazine and is a fan favorite!